FluentLenium/FluentLenium/README.md

 }
 ```

+This implementation will bediscovered with [classindex](https://github.com/atteo/classindex), a
+compile-time alternative to run-time classpath scanning.
+It requires your IDE to have Annotation Processing
+enabled in the Java Compiler configuration.

 Instead of implementing a new ```WebDriverFactory``` class, you may also override ```newWebDriver()``` in the Test
 class, but doing so will ignore any value defined in ```webDriver``` configuration property.